cdcasey/12gov3/posts/2020-12-01-50-food-rescue-with-jess-palmer/index.md

 excerpt: ""
 ---

-This week we're talking to Jess Palmer of [Keep Austin Fed](https://keepaustinfed.org/) about food rescue.
+This week we’re talking to Jess Palmer of [Keep Austin Fed](https://keepaustinfed.org/) about food rescue.
 Why is food rescue something we need to worry about, and what can we do to help?

 Image courtesy of Keep Austin Fed.